karan-modh-5/Kgzcaps-public/README.md

 # KGZCAPS - Grandstream Zero Configuration Auto Provisioning Server

-**Version:** 1.1.0
+**Version:** 1.1.1

-KGZCAPS is a robust zero-configuration provisioning server for Grandstream IP phones.
+KGZCAPS is an advanced provisioning server for Grandstream IP phones.
-It provides seamless automatic configuration, supports both DHCP and static IP modes, and dynamically generates configuration files tailored to each device.
+With the addition of a built-in DHCP server mode, it provides end-to-end automation for configuring IP phones in both static and dynamic IP environments.

 ---